Is There a Texas State Law Noise Ordinance?

 State law and an ordinance are 2 different things.
 The ordinances in a particular city are different than a law governed by the state statutes.

-Does a state law noise ordinance exist?
-No, it does not an ordinance is local city law.
+Does a state law noise ORDINANCE exist?
+No, it does not under that name.
+An ordinance is local city law.
 Many cities have passed their own noise ordinances regarding noise level during certain times of the day within their city limits.
-The only Texas state law covering noise is Disorderly Conduct.
+The only Texas state law covering noise is DISORDERLY CONDUCT.
 It protects against unreasonable noise exceeding 85 decibels following being warned by a magistrate or peace officer.

 How Loud is 85 Decibels?

 The decibel level of noise is going to be relative.
 So here are some examples:

 |Risk of Losing Hearing

 |Heavy city traffic, school cafeteria, vacuum cleaner

 The higher the level the shorter the amount of time a person can endure the noise before hearing loss sets in.

 Here is a link to Decibel Meters on amazon- Decibel Meters.
 A decibel meter can be handy to prove a noise violation or disprove a noise violation.